 Divorce is hardly ever an “easy” affair for both parties.
 For couples with a high net worth or income, it’s nearly impossible.
 Couples who have amassed significant wealth tend to have more contentious legal battles.
 It’s common for both parties to have issues with property division, hidden assets and spousal or child support.

 High net worth couples who wish to divorce may need a lot of help.
 It’s common to involve additional parties such as financial planners or certified public accountants to help disseminate all property.
 Some high-income divorces even need extra investigations to ensure that all assets are identified and divided.
 Regardless of the situation, it’s important that you contact an experienced divorce attorney before moving further.

 Washington High Net Worth Divorce Lawyer in Seattle

 Divorce proceedings are always stressful for everyone involved.
 However, if you or your partner have a high net worth, it can be a nightmare.
 It’s important that you have a plan to tackle any potential issues in your divorce.
 Don’t go into this battle alone.
 Call Law Offices of Shana E. Thompson.

 The divorce attorneys at have years of experience representing high net worth clients.
 We understand that ending a marriage can be an arduous and painful process.
 We want to ease that in any way we can through excellent legal service.
-Call today at (206) 712-2756 to schedule a free consultation.
+Call today at (206) 712-2756 to schedule your first consultation.
 Law Offices of Shana E. Thompson practices law throughout the greater King County area including Bellevue, Issaquah, Redmond, Redmond, and Seattle.